 While the main rivalry product remained the center of the cola war, PepsiCo further moved to explore new markets, focusing on snacks.
 The then CEO of PepsiCo Inc, Indra Nooyi stated,

 ”The key thing is, this is a business that’s highly competitive in North America.
 It’s a profitable business.”

 There has been a time when both the companies enjoyed a great and loyal fan following.
 Every fridge from homes to hotels, restaurants had one or both of the drinks.
-These drinks still find that space but over the time the rivalry has been affected by new entrants in the market.
+These drinks still find that space but over time the rivalry has been affected by new entrants in the market.
 However, none of the new products has been able to create enough room to kick out these market giants.

-Since both the companies have their well-established distribution network along with bottling channels, the new entrants doesn’t impose any serious threat on the soft drink market dominance shared by both the companies.
+Since both the companies have their well-established distribution network along with bottling channels, the new entrants don’t impose any serious threat on the soft drink market dominance shared by both the companies.
 Coca Cola has around 900 plants all over the world, whereas it has around 250 bottling partners.
-If a new market entrant has to compete such vast reign, it has to put or a substantial investment of capital.
+If a new market entrant has to compete for such vast reign, it has to put or a substantial investment of capital.

 Looking at the developed markets, there are challenges to non – alcoholic beverage industry.
 The developed markets however have experienced a fall in terms of beverage volume consumption.
 According to Beverage Digest, the US experienced a 3% fall in overall carbonated soft drink in the year 2003.
 This marked as the 9th year straight in the row where the demand has fallen.
 The fall in the year 2011 was registered at 1% while it as 1.2% in 2011.